MartynFitzgerald/UWE-DirectMe-API/README.md

 The focus behind this final year computing project is to make parking easier, and dynamic for the user.
 The idea works by using the external data that will be displayed in our application programming interface (API) which will be combined with the user’s information that has been specified previously in the application.
 This information will then be inserted into an algorithm that will determine what is the best location to park their vehicle within a radius of the postcode, geo-location, or street name given.

-This component will be used by the mobile application and admin portal to access information which will be presented to the user.
-The information from this service will be produced from a database storing the information created by the worker or users.
+This component is a REST API that will be used by both the staff web portal and the mobile application deliverables to access information to present to the user.
+The information from this service will be produced from the database deliverable which stores the information.

 ## Editors
 * Martyn Fitzgerald - 16025948